goschtl/zope/zope3book/trunk/source/getting-started.rst

 Configuring application
 ~~~~~~~~~~~~~~~~~~~~~~~

-We are going to continue the ticketcollector application in this
+You are going to continue the ticketcollector application in this
 section.
-To run the bare minimum Zope 3, we have to create Zope
+To run the bare minimum Zope 3, you have to create Zope
 Configuration Markup Language (ZCML) file and extend the
 `buildout.cfg` with appropriate Buildout recipes.
-We are going to
+You are going to
 use `zc.zope3recipes:app`, `zc.zope3recipes:instance` and
 `zc.recipe.filestorage` recipes for setting up our application.
 Here
 is our modified buildout.cfg (inside the ticketcollector project